thehig/callbackCatcher/readme.md

 # Callback Catcher

 Need to examine a server-side callback but don't want to set up a server?
-Send your callback to yourhost.com/hits/identifier and view the JSON object at yourhost.com
+Send your callback to '/hits/identifier' and view the JSON object at yourhost.com

+### How to use it

+* You can navigate to '/' and '/hits/*'.
+These are controlled by the router
+* Navigating to '/' will list the last 10 callbacks
+* Clicking on the checkboxes will filter the list by HTTP verb
+* Typing in the search box will regex against the dataset of URIs

+###### Pages & Templates
+* Layout.html - Creates top level bootstrap container, jumbotron and yields to the router for templates
+* Home.html - renders the hits template
+* Hit.html - Lists dataset entries using bootstrap accordian and 'entry' template.
+Items are color coded based on HTTP verb.
+Displayes filters using the 'filterhits' template and the search field using the 'searching' template

 ##### Notes: